-In addition to a specific homework assignment, students are expected to spend 15 to 30 minutes in additional reading related to the Accelerated Reader Program as well as other quality literature.
+In addition to a specific homework assignment, students are expected to spend 15 to 30 minutes in additional reading.
 The student may be read to, may read silently, or may read to parents or others in the home.
 Your child may experience difficulties if they have excessive absenteeism, are new to CTA, or during new or difficult concepts, requiring more time than is stated above.
 Please contact your child's classroom teacher with specific concerns.